comma3/ref_analysis/README.md

  The r/football community has over 350,000 members, many of whom are quite fanatical about college football and their teams.
 Hand labeling the training data is very, very time consuming.
 Therefore, I intend to create a web app and leverage this community to label some of the data for me.

  Additionally, this model will require substantial iteration to improve the heuristics involved in labeling data.
-Manual examination of the clusters is required to determine if the prediction is accurate.s
+Manual examination of the clusters is required to determine if the prediction is accurate.